kofinsoyameye01/ARTICIFIAL-INTELLIGENCE-MACHINE-LEARNING/README.md

 # ARTICIFIAL-INTELLIGENCE-MACHINE-LEARNING
-This new repository hold all technical and scientific research files on artificial intelligence and machine learning research.
+This new repository holds all technical and scientific research files on artificial intelligence and machine learning.